-About sixteen years ago I pretty much gave up on church.
+About 16 years ago, I pretty much gave up on church.
+Here’s why I quit church.

 Because I was a preacher’s kid, and it would have caused an international incident, I couldn’t stop attending…but I gave up.

-Well, I was fifteen at that point, had been going to church functions since I was in amniotic fluid, and somewhere around the age of eleven, I started realizing that a lot of the Christians around me were…well…jerks.
+Well, I was 15 at that point, had been going to church functions since I was in amniotic fluid, and somewhere around the age of 11, I started realizing that a lot of the Christians around me were…well…jerks.

 Sometimes, we’d go by the church to surprise my dad in the middle of a workday, and there’d be someone in his office yelling at him for changing the carpet or not using the choir robes.